-ILO, in cooperation with the European Centre for the Development of Vocational Training (Cedefop), conducted policy applied research into skill needs for greener economies in order to identify skills and occupations that become obsolete under low carbon trajectories and the emerging growth in the ‘green’ regime.
-The research was based on a number of country studies, with a primary focus on examples of good practice whereby national policies for greening economies have been complemented by identification of skills requirements and efficient skills response strategies.
+ILO and Cedefop conducted policy applied research into skills needs for greener economies in order to identify skills and occupations that become obsolete under low carbon trajectories and the emerging growth in the ‘green’ regime.
+The project commissioned 26 country studies to identify examples of good practice of national policies for greening economies complemented by identification of skills requirements and efficient skills response strategies.

-With its experience in green economies and social development sectors in South Africa, as well as experience in the renewable and alternate energy sectors and climate adaptation and mitigation, OneWorld was contracted (alongside Siyakha Consulting) to conduct the proposed country study to contribute to ILO’s global synthesis report on ‘Skills for Green Jobs’.
+OneWorld developed the South Africa country study and presented these findings at a conference in Geneva.
+Thereafter, the contract was extended for OneWorld to deepen the case studies and to develop the synthesis reports for six other country case studies (see list below) to contribute to ILO’s global synthesis report on ‘Skills for Green Jobs’.
 The objective of the assignment was to identify strategic skills development responses of the country (South Africa) in the light of environmental degradation, climate change and the global call for greening economies.

 Project Data